agrozyme-docker/alpine/README.md

 - default UID: 500
 - default GID: 500
 - use `docker-core` module in `CMD` script and call `update_user()` to change user / group `core` with environment variable `DOCKER_CORE_UID` / `DOCKER_CORE_GID`
+- if service can not assign user to execute, we can use `su-exec core` to execute the service

 # Example
 for `docker build` script